Therapy for Gay Men in California and Colorado

 A different kind of "coming out"

-Coming out is a rite of passage that all LGBTQ people go through.
+Coming out is a rite of passage that all LGBTQ+ people go through.
+And we keep going through it our entire lives every time we start a new job or meet a new set of people.
 Some people have easy experiences and for others it can be a real challenge.
 There's a second coming out that counseling and therapy can help with.

 In learning to hide our sexuality, we also learn to hide other important parts of ourselves.
 Some of us become people pleasers.
 Others become super focused on work and career.